Fact file - 2017 entry

 Design and Manufacture 2

 This module will introduce design methodology through the entire design cycle from establishing users' needs and generating creative concepts to developing fabricable engineered solutions.
 You will develop knowledge of machine elements and mechanical systems and develop enhanced skills in communicating effectively in a team environment and operating machine tools for manufacturing and testing of design.
-You’ll spend two hours in lectures, four hours in practicals and eight hours in workshops each week when studying this module.
+You’ll spend one and a half hours in lectures, five hours in practicals and eight hours in workshops each week when studying this module.

 This module aims to introduce concepts of rigid body dynamics, vibrations and feedback control, and develop the student's ability to analyse these aspects in simplified engineering situations.
 You’ll spend two hours in lectures, six hours in practicals and one hour in seminars each week when studying this module.